br0kenpixel/fedora-qemu-gpu-passthrough/KERNEL_SETUP.md

 You can see that I already have 4 boot options.
 3 different kernels and a rescue option.
 The latest kernel version is `6.10.12`, so I'll work with that.

 To duplicate the latest kernel option, run the following command.
-You can name the option whatever you want, I'll just add a `[KVM GPU Passthrough]` suffix at the end
+You can name the option whatever you want, I'll just add a `[KVM GPU Passthrough]` suffix at the end.
 ```sh
 sudo grubby \
 	--grub2 \